Kalaam-Programming-Language/Kalaam/README.md

 Kalaam was created as a part of an educational project to help my students under the age of 18 to understand programming through a different dimension.
 Anyone with a smartphone or a computer can start coding in.

 As the development of Kalaam continues, expect advanced features and major bug fixes in the next version.
+Thank you to all the amazing developers who showed interest in contributing to the development of Kalaam.

 ## Documentation